Jbleezy/BO1-Reimagined/README.md

 * Der Riese: all teleporters linked
 * Der Riese: powerdown spawns from the start of each match
 * Der Riese: powerdown and dogs spawn from each teleporter use
+* Kino Der Toten: teleporter is already linked to the mainframe
+* Five: all 6 barriers in the start room are enabled
+* Five: Pack-a-Punch door is now a 1500 point buyable door
+* Ascension: lunar landers disabled
+* Ascension: Pack-a-Punch door is now a 1500 point buyable door
+* COTD: director spawns 2 random powerdowns
 * Shangri-La: Pack-a-Punch stairs are open from the start of the match
-* Kino Der Toten: teleporter is automatically linked to the mainframe
+* Shangri-La: geyser in the start room is open from the start of the match
+* Shangri-La: monkeys disabled
+* Shangri-La: minecart disabled
+* Moon: No Man's Land disabled
+* Moon: first room door is open from the start of the match

 #### Grief
 * Win by surviving a round while all the enemies are dead